drewblaisdell/monitor.io/README.md

 socketio.use(monitorio({ port: 8000 })); // monitor.io started on port 8000
 ```

-Now use telnet to connect and control a real-time list of sockets connected to `socket.io`.
+Use telnet to connect to `monitor.io` and control a real-time list of sockets connected to `socket.io`.

 ``` bash
 $ telnet myapp.com 8000